 Report a sidewalk issue with mySLC.
 For questions or concerns about sidewalk ADA ramps or waterway construction, call the Engineering Division at 801-535-7961.

 By City ordinance (14.32.300), the repair or replacement of deteriorated sidewalk, drive approach, and curb and gutter in the public way is the responsibility of the adjacent private property owner.
 Property owners can hire a contractor to accomplish the required concrete repairs, which requires a permit to work in the public way, or property owners can take advantage of the 50/50 concrete program.

-Crews maintain and install traffic signs and roadway markings throughout the City for the safe movement of vehicular and pedestrian traffic.
-The traffic signs group inspects and prioritizes sign maintenance and replacement for all city street signs annually.
-This work group manufactures and installs all City signs.
-The traffic markings group uses specialized painting equipment to apply over 13,500 gallons of paint and 68,950 pounds of reflective beads annually.
+Crews maintain and install traffic signs and roadway paint markings throughout the City for the safe movement of vehicular, pedestrian, and bicycle traffic.
+The signs team manufactures, installs, inspects, maintains, and replaces all City street signs.
+The paint markings team uses specialized painting equipment to apply over 14,500 gallons of paint and 100,000 pounds of reflective beads annually.

 Asphalt Repair & Treatment